linorobot/linorobot2_hardware/README.md

 - **MOTORX_PWM** - Microcontroller pin that is connected to the PWM pin of the motor driver.
 This pin is usually labelled as EN or ENABLE pin on the motor driver board.

 - **MOTORX_IN_A** - Microcontroller pin that is connected to one of the motor driver's direction pin.
 This pin is usually labelled as DIRA or DIR1 pin on the motor driver board.
+On BTS7960 driver, this is one of the two PWM pins connected to the driver (RPWM/LPWM).

 - **MOTORX_IN_B** - Microcontroller pin that is connected to one of the motor driver's direction pin.
 This pin is usually labelled as DIRB or DIR2 pin on the motor driver board.
+On BTS7960 driver, this is one of the two PWM pins connected to the driver (RPWM/LPWM).

 - **MOTORX_INV** - Flag used to invert the direction of the motor.
 More on that later.

+* Teensy 3.x and 4.x have different mapping of PWM pins, read the notes beside each pin assignment in lino_base_config.h carefully to avoid connecting your driver's PWM pin to a non PWM pin on Teensy.

 ## 5. Motor and Encoder Checks
 Before proceeding, **ensure that your robot is elevated and the wheels aren't touching the ground**.